Extiri/Suggestions/README.md

 Currently in Beta.

 An app that allows you to get code suggestions everywhere.
-It currently supports CodeMenu.
+It currently supports [CodeMenu](https://extiri.com/codemenu.html) snippets manager.

 ## Support for editors